Cyberlorians/Articles/SC-730-Cybersecurity-Business-Professional-Study-Guide.md

 - Posting sensitive data into unmanaged AI tools.
 - Keeping copies after the retention period.

+Data handling is a lifecycle question.
+The exam may ask what to do at collection, use, transfer, storage, retention, or disposal.
+A strong answer minimizes data, uses approved storage, limits sharing, and follows retention policy.

 ### Backup and Recovery

 Backups support recovery from accidental deletion, device loss, corruption, malware, and ransomware.
 Business users should know where files are supposed to be stored so organizational backup and retention protections apply.